A Unified Framework for Lifted Training and Inversion Approaches

 Substituting these choices into the general loss \cref{eq:loss} and again considering an MLP where $\GV$ is given by the identity and $\Gaux_i = \GM\Gvar_i$ for all samples $i \in \mathbb{I}$, the training objective becomes

 and the optimisation problem can be expressed as

 \end{example}

 if we substitute the components of $\GK$, $\GM$, $\GV$, $\GLin$, $\GBias$, $\GBiasd$ and $\actfct$ as defined in \Cref{sec:mlp}.
 Here, $\theta$ again denotes the collection of all learnable parameters.
 This formulation retains the block-separable structure of MAC-QP and the original lifted formulation, making it highly amenable to parallelisation using block-coordinate descent~\cite{gu2020fenchel}.
-The primary advantage of the Fenchel approach is that its block optimisation problems are convex and easier to solve as these do not require differentiation of the activation functions similar to when the quadratic penalties are used~\cite{wang2023liftedtraining}, which we will discuss in more detail in \Cref{sec:lifted_bregman_unified}.
+The primary advantage of the Fenchel approach is that its block optimisation problems are convex and easier to solve.
+This is because, unlike formulations based on quadratic penalties~\cite{wang2023liftedtraining}, it does not require differentiating the activation functions, which is particularly beneficial for non-differentiable activations, which we discuss in \Cref{sec:lifted_bregman_unified}.